Ezequiel Tovar Preview, Player Props: Rockies vs. Rays

-The Colorado Rockies, including Ezequiel Tovar (.378 on-base percentage in past 10 games, 78 points above season-long percentage), take on starting pitcher Zack Littell and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar and his .537 slugging percentage over his past 10 games, battle starting pitcher Aaron Civale and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the White Sox.
+In his previous game he had a hitless performance (0-for-4) against the Rays.

 Ezequiel Tovar Game Info & Props vs. the Rays